NicoOhler/Notes/Physik/Atoms in Motion.md

 		+ double density => twice as many molecules bouncing against wall => double force needed
 		+ double speed => molecules hit harder + more often => more pressure
 		+ $pressure = force * area$
-+ compression and expansion of gas
++ compression
 	+ imagine a piston pushing inward a closed vessel
-	+ piston wall is like a ping pong paddle hitting the molecules and increasing their speed => more heat
+	+ piston wall is like a ping pong paddle hitting the molecules and increasing their speed => hotter
-	+ inverse
+	+ expansion => colder